 Michigan State University is under the control of a constitutional board known as the Board of Trustees.
-Members are elected from the state at large for a period of six years, two being elected each odd year.
+Members are elected from the state at large for a period of eight years, two being elected each even year.
 The President of the University is appointed by the Board and is by constitutional provision the presiding officer of that body.

-The Board meets regularly each month.
-Items requiring Board action are due in the President's office by noon on Thursday of the week preceding the Board meeting, and must be in the respective Deans' offices by Wednesday afternoon of that week.
-Blanks for use in recommending terminations, appointments, and leaves may be obtained in the President's or Deans' offices.
+The Board meets regularly each month except August.
+Items requiring Board action are due in the President's or Provost's office by Monday of the week preceding the Board meeting.
+Blanks for use in recommending terminations, appointments and leaves may be obtained in the Dean's offices.